 Working Group Chairs

-The WG should nominate either a Chair and a Vice-Chair, or 2-4 co-Chairs, who will lead the group and be responsible for communication within the RDA and more broadly.
+The WG should nominate 2-4 co-Chairs who will lead the group and be responsible for communication within the RDA and more broadly.
 The WG Chairs take primary responsibility for the quality, scope, timeliness, and usefulness of the work in progress.
 The Chairs ensure that there is an effective organizational structure in place for the WG and that there are individuals, groups, and processes that can ensure progress in infrastructure and tool development, the development and editing of policy and written documents, and other tangible outcomes.
 The responsibilities of the WG Chairs, other leaders and members should be described in the WG Case Statement, and followed during operation of the Group.

 Case Statement Review Criteria

 Each submitted Candidate Working Group (CWG) Case Statement will be made available for input from the RDA community.
-This input and the submitted Case Statement will be forwarded for consideration to the RDA Council.
+This input and the submitted Case Statement will be reviewed by the Technical Advisory Board (TAB) and finally the RDA Council.

 WGs should deliver specific, concrete, and needed outcomes that help researchers and related communities share and exchange data.
 Many mechanisms exist for developing high-level studies, recommendations, and guidance.
 Where RDA seeks to add value is by demonstrating the data exchange and implementing the actual tools and mechanisms called for by these studies and that truly meet community needs.
 Efforts that would lead to papers, recommendations, etc. are meant to complement rather than serve as deliverables of RDA Working Groups.